migueldelafuente1/diseaseSIRModel/README.md

 	        2020-03-28 : infected= 84633.0
 	        2020-03-28 : death= 7833.0

-The result for the model is:
+The result for the model gives a maximum of 3092553 infected on the 61_th_ day:

 <img src="images/ResultOptimizationMadrid.png" width="700" />